Jzukas125/Obsidian-Notes/CyberSecruity/Web Dev/PHP Tutorial.md

 `$_POST` is an array of variables passed to the current script via the HTTP POST method***

 <h3> When to use GET? </h3>
 Information from a form with the GET method is visible to everyone.
+GET also has limits on the amounts of information to send.
+The limitation is about 2000 characters.
+However, because the variables are displayed in the URL, it is possible to bookmark the page.
+This can be useful in some cases.

+GET may be used for sending non-sensitive data.